Minisparks/cfg-educational-tool/README.md

 # Running the Project
 All required files are provided.
 Pygame must be installed in order to run the project.
-The project, since it has not been built, can be run via entrypoint.py
+The project can be run by running entrypoint.py

+# Project Maintenance
+This project is no longer maintained.

+I was the sole contributor to this project.